-NEW Entrepreneurship II - Looking for a hands-on course in running a business?
+Entrepreneurship II - Looking for a hands-on course in running a business?
 Get first hand experience in this course!
 This course revolves around the creation and operation of the Raider Apparel & Printing Shoppe.
 You will learn about product planning, pricing/finances, human resources, promotions, selling, market research, and more.
 This course may offer transcripted/dual credit through Northcentral Technical College.
-(Refer to Special Programming Options on Page 38 for more information.)
+(Refer to Special Programming Options on Page 42 for more information.)
 Gr.
 10-12 Semester Prerequisite: Entrepreneurship or Business Exploration

 Social Media Marketing -Explore Social Media Marketing and Digital Marketing to create a deeper level of understanding of the world of Marketing.
 Topics included will be social media tools, such as Instagram, Facebook, Twitter, and SnapChat (along with many more), and how they're being used effectively to market products and brands.
 Marketing students will gain hands-on learning experiences through our school store, The Red Zone.
-This course may offer transcripted/dual credit through Northcentral Technical College for Grades 11-12.
-(Refer to Special Programming Options on Page 38 for more information.)

 Gr.
+10-12 Semester Prerequisi

-10-12SemesterPrerequisite: Intro to Marketing, Sports and Entertainment Marketing OR Instructor Consent
+Prerequisite: Intro to Marketing, Sports and Entertainment Marketing OR Instructor Consent